sujithradevi03/Login_signup_page/README.md

 2.Navigate to the project directory
 3.Open index.html in your browser to view the login and sign up page

+## To Experience the project, click this link :-> https://login-signup-page.glitch.me/
-## FEEL FREE TO MODIFY THE CODE TO SUIT YOUR NEEDS!
+FEEL FREE TO MODIFY THE CODE TO SUIT YOUR NEEDS!